vinitshahdeo/inspirational-quotes/README.md

 - getQuote() function returns an object containing ***text*** and ***author***.

 `{
-    "text":"My number one piece of advice is: you should learn how to program.", "from":"Mark Zuckerberg, founder of Facebook"
+    "text":"My number one piece of advice is: you should learn how to program.", \n "from":"Mark Zuckerberg, founder of Facebook"
  }`